tosinchukwu/Airdrop-Farming-2025/README.md

-#Question for all
+                                  # Question for all!

-what can a none Progrmmer/Developer do one Github
+## What can a none Progrmmer/Developer do on Github

-Meanwhile i need a friend who can put me through some things on coding/Github
+### Meanwhile i need a friend who can put me through some things on coding/Github

 suggest an AI chat bot that can help with coding